infolektuell/a11y-tutorials/README.md

 - Selecting an option should bring back focus to the select after closing.
 - Focusing away should close the select and leave focus alone, no focus trap.

+## Keyboard Navigation

+This important feature is still missing in our select.
+A keyboard event handler has to listen for navigation keys, so keyboard users can focus and select options without having to use a mouse.

+- Focus previous/next option: Arrow up/down
+- Focus first/last option: Home/End
+- Focus previous/next page: Page up/down
+- Select the currently focused option: Space/Enter
+- Close: Escape